Childhood epilepsy syndromes

 Some children may also experience occasional brief absence seizures.

-Tiredness, stress and excess alcohol can trigger seizures.
-Up to 40% of children or young people with JME have seizures that are triggered by flashing or flickering lights (photosensitive epilepsy).
+Tiredness, stress, lack of sleep, and excess alcohol can trigger seizures.
+Up to 40% of children or young people with JME have photosensitivity, where seizures are triggered by flashing lights or contrasting light or dark patterns (photosensitive epilepsy).

 Infantile spasms (or West syndrome)

 This syndrome often begins in the first year of life and can affect children: